 There was a recruitment policy and procedure available.
-The policy was comprehensive and reflected best practice guidance.
+Minor amendments were made to the recruitment policy and procedure during the inspection.

 Safeguarding

 Staff were aware of the types and indicators of abuse and the actions to be taken in the event of a safeguarding issue being identified, including who the nominated safeguarding lead was.